How to grow Peonies

 How to Stake a Peony

-I always stake Peonies, and its better to stake early and let the plant grow into the support.
+I always stake Peonies, and it's better to stake early and let the plant grow into the support.
 It's best to stake early, to avoid the nerve-racking task of trying to thread leaves and flower stalks into the plant support without breaking anything.
 Peonies only flower the once, so if a flower head is snapped, it will not flower again.
 Depending on growing conditions, this means staking Peony around late March/early April.
 You can use custom made Peony supports such as the metal one illustrated below.
 The support can be moved up the Stake shaft as the plant grows and it will support the large blooms.

 Alternatively, you can use organic material such as off cuts, branches, saved from pruning and these look natural, and are free.
 The video below shows How to Stake a Peony, and other perennials.

 There is a slight downside to growing Peony.
-If there is poor weather, because of their large blooms, which are their very attraction, they do not fare well in heavy rain or winds.
-Staking, which supports the flower heads, can help ameliorate the worst effects of weather.I have labelled Peony amber wheel barrow showing medium effort and maintenance.
+If there is poor weather, because of the large blooms, which are their very attraction, they do not fare well in heavy rain or winds.
+Staking, which supports the flower heads, can help to ameliorate the worst effects of weather.I have labelled Peony amber wheel barrow showing medium effort and maintenance.
 Peony are not fool-proof, but they return reliably every year.

 At the end of the season, the foliage can look unsightly and it is best to cut it down.
-As a herbaceous perennial Peonies die right back to bare earth in the winter; the emerging spring growth is attractive, see image below right.
+As a herbaceous perennial, Peonies die right back to bare earth in the winter; the emerging spring growth is attractive, see image below right.

 8 of the Best Peonies to Grow for Scent